 - 1 1/4 cups all-purpose flour 156 grams

 - 3/4 teaspoon ground cardamom

 - 1/2 cup unsalted butter 1 stick or 114 grams unsalted butter, softened

 - 1 large egg

-- In a medium bowl, combine flour, cardamom, orange zest and salt; set aside.
+- In a medium bowl, combine the flour, cardamom, orange zest and salt.
+Set aside.

 - Preheat oven to 350ºF (175ºC) and line a baking sheet with parchment paper.
-Remove the plastic wrap from the dough and slice into ⅓-inch (8-mm) thick slices.
-Place slices onto the baking sheet and bake for 13 to 15 minutes until slightly golden on the edges.
+Remove the dough from the plastic wrap and slice into ⅓-inch (8-mm) thick slices.
+Place the slices onto the prepared baking sheet, 1 inch apart, and bake for 13 to 15 minutes, until slightly golden on the edges.
 Transfer to a cooling rack and allow to cool to room temperature.

 - In a small, wide bowl, slowly whisk the milk, 1 tablespoon (15 milliliters) at a time, into the powdered sugar until just thin enough to coat the tops of the cookies.
 If too thick, add a little more milk.
 If too thin, whisk in a little more powdered sugar.
 Dip the top of each cooking into the glaze, dripping off any excess.
 Top with decorating sugar or ground pistachios.
 Allow to set before storing in an airtight container.